Small Intestine MCQ 1-6

 IgA is produced by plasma cells in the lamina propria.

 Secretory IgA inhibits the adherence of bacteria to epithelial cells and prevents their colonization and multiplication.
-In addition, secretory IgA neutralizes bacterial toxins and viral activity and blocks the absorption of antigens from the gut.

 b) The small intestine lies on the right with caecum in the midline

-c) Ladd's band extends from the Right upper quadrant to the caecum
+c) Ladd's band extends from the right upper quadrant to the caecum

 d) Hyper rotation is the most common form of intestinal malrotation